Azornes/Comfyui-LayerForge/README.md

 ---

-Based on the original [**Comfyui-Ycnode**](https://github.com/Yc735/comfyui-ycnode) by Yc735.
+Based on the original [**Comfyui-Ycanvas**](https://github.com/yichengup/Comfyui-Ycanvas) by yichengup.
 This fork significantly enhances the editing capabilities for practical compositing workflows inside ComfyUI.